castorini/pyserini/vectordb_benchmark/experiment_vectordbs.md

         --db_config_file='pgvector_db_config.txt' \
 ```

+Note that after one run, your postgresql will contain the table data, so you may want to drop the table after running the benchmark.
+Later, we will add an option to skip table creation and index building, so that you can run the benchmark multiple times without having to re-create the table and index every time.

 # Encoding and Benchmarking NFCorpus using DuckDB and PGVector

 This document contains instructions for encoding and benchmarking NFCorpus using DuckDB and PGVector.